Jake-W95/Week_1_Challenge_repo/README.md

 - I learned the importance of concise lines of code. keeping the functions clearly understandable to anyone who is working on any given project.
 - I learned the importance of pushing files to GitHub frequently, as this acts as a safety net should something co catastrophically wrong with the code.

+## Usage
+This code functions identically as the original code, only offering more accessibility to users.
+No change regarding use is required.

+## Credits
+Originally written by Horiseon
+Edited by Jake Wallace